theukedge/shortcodes-to-show-or-hide-content/readme.txt

 = Usage - repeating schedule =

 To show and hide content on a recurring schedule, you can use the `[time-restrict-repeat]` shortcode.
-Your options are a daily, weekly and monthly schedule.
+Your options are a daily, weekly, monthly or annual schedule.

 A daily schedule takes the following form: